Skip to main content

 ❗ Note: Administrators can also add Shared Assessments to 'My District'.
 Shared Assessments differ from assignments as they cannot be edited by the teacher.
 We recommend using Shared Assessments to ensure all teachers are using the district-approved content/rubrics.
 Learn more about creating a Shared Assessment here.

-Teachers can copy Journeys, copy and preview assignments, and join shared assessments.
-For more step-by-step guidance for teachers, we recommend sharing this article.
+• Teachers can copy Journeys, copy and preview assignments, and join shared assessments.
+For a step-by-step guidance on how teachers can find and copy assignments, we recommend sharing this article.

 Did this answer your question?